attrace/homepage/guides/faq.md

 ### What if I buy a token via CEX?
 At the moment only purchases of tokens via DEXs are supported and considered for successful referrals.

+### What is "ATTR (12m vest)" token?

+This token is used to reward users who join referral farms sponsored by Attrace protocol.
+This token has 12 months vesting rules and upon vesting can be redemed/swapped for the actual ATTR token.
+The vesting period starts from the moment that one claims the rewards in ATTR (12m vest) token (each month 1/12 of the claimed amount becomes vested and it can be swapped for ATTR token).

 ### What is the protocol fee?
 The protocol fee of 5% is a service fee paid by those who create a referral farm.
 It is automatically deducted from referral farming rewards.
 The protocol fee is distributed to Oracles and users of Attrace Referral Farm (60% allocated to Oracles; 40% allocated to Attrace Referral Farm).

 ### What is the difference between a referred token and reward token?
 A Referred token is the token which is being promoted or recommended.
 People are incentivised to “spread the word” about that token with the rewards deposited in the referral farm.
 A Reward token is the token deposited for rewards.
 While the reward token can be the same as the referred token (especially in the case of fungible tokens - e.g., erc20), it can also be different (decision of those who create referral farm)